 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 This Master's programme will deepen students' knowledge of child development and developmental psychology and prepare them for professional work with children and young people, or progression to higher research degrees or employment as a researcher.

-The programme provides the opportunity to gain Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.
+The programme provides the opportunity for suitably qualified applicants to gain the Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.

 Course contact details